0xPARC/0xparc-intro-book/src/fhe3.typ

 the operations we want to encrypt are addition and multiplication.
 If $x$ and $y$ are bits, then
 NOT $x$ is just $1 - x$, and $x$ AND $y$ is just $x y$.
-But it's easier to do algebra with $+$ and $times$.
+But it is easier to do algebra with $+$ and $times$.

-Recall the setup from @lwe-crypto: We’re going pick some large integer $q$ (in practice $q$ could be anywhere from a few thousand to $2^1000$), and do "approximate linear algebra" modulo $q$.
-In other words, we’ll do linear algebra, where all our calculations are done modulo $q$ – but we’ll also allow the calculations to have a small "error" $epsilon.alt$, which will typically be much, much smaller than
+Recall the setup from @lwe-crypto: We are going pick some large integer $q$ (in practice $q$ could be anywhere from a few thousand to $2^1000$), and do "approximate linear algebra" modulo $q$.
+In other words, we will do linear algebra, where all our calculations are done modulo $q$ – but we will also allow the calculations to have a small "error" $epsilon.alt$, which will typically be much, much smaller than
 $q$.

 As before, our #emph[secret key] will be a vector of length $n$:
 $ upright(bold(v)) = (v_1, dots, v_n) in (ZZ \/ q ZZ)^n. $
 Suppose
-we want to encode a message $mu$ that’s just a single bit, let’s say
+we want to encode a message $mu$ that is just a single bit, let us say
 $mu in { 0 , 1 }$.
 Our ciphertext will be a square $n$-by-$n$ matrix $C$
 such that $ C upright(bold(v)) approx mu upright(bold(v)) . $ Now if we
-assume that $upright(bold(v))$ has at least one "big" entry (say $v_i$), then decryption is easy: Just compute the $i$-th entry of
+assume that $upright(bold(v))$ has at least one "big" entry (say $v_i$), then decryption is easy: just compute the $i$-th entry of
 $C upright(bold(v))$, and determine whether it is closer to $0$ or to
 $v_i$.

 #remark[
-With a bit of effort, it’s possible to make this into a public-key cryptosystem too.
+With a bit of effort, it is possible to make this into a public-key cryptosystem too.
 Just like in @lwe-crypto, the main idea is to release a table of vectors